If you’re looking for a management consulting company to help guide you and your business and you don’t know where to start, you’re not alone.

 Systems architecture design is necessary in any company’s Agile transformation.
 Although focusing on customers allows for flexibility, systems architecture provides a broad, stable plan for how the company will continue to change in the future regardless of changing customer needs.

-Your contractor does not understand Agile if they prioritize program construction and day-to-day operations over architecture design.
+Your contractor does not understand the Agile model if they prioritize program construction and day-to-day operations over architecture design.

 5. They boast of their success using Agile practices and philosophy in their projects… but have no idea how to articulate or measure their progress.